docker-hy/docker-hy.github.io/exercises.md

 Create an image that contains your favorite programming environment in it's entirety.

-This means that a computer that only has docker can use the image to start a container which contains all the tools from IDE / Editor to a way to test code.
+This means that a computer that only has docker can use the image to start a container which contains all the tools and libraries.
+Excluding IDE / Editor.
 The environment can be partially used by running commands manually inside the container.

 Explain what you created and publish it to Docker Hub.